War of the Sixth Coalition: Armistice of Pläswitz; Austria joins the Coalition and creation of the Trachenberg Plan

 During the armistice, three Allied sovereigns, Alexander of Russia, Frederick William of Prussia, and Carl Johan of Sweden (by then Regent of the kingdom due to his adoptive father's illness) met at Trachenberg Castle in Silesia to coordinate the war effort.
 Allied staffs began creating a plan for the campaign wherein Bernadotte once again put to use his fifteen years of experience as a French general as well as his familiarity with Napoleon.
 The result was the Trachenberg Plan, authored primarily by Carl Johan of Sweden and the Austrian Chief of Staff, Field-Marshal Lieutenant Joseph Radetzky, that sought to wear down the French using a Fabian strategy, avoiding direct combat with Napoleon, engaging and defeating his marshals whenever possible and slowly encircling the French with three independent armies until the French Emperor could be cornered and brought to battle against vastly superior numbers.

-Following the conference, the Allies stood up their three armies: The Army of Silesia, with 95,000 Prussians and Russians, commanded by Field Marshal Gebhard von Blücher; the Army of the North, 120,000 Swedes, Russians, Prussians, and German troops from Mecklenburg, the Hanseatic cities and North Germany, under the independent command of Sweden's Crown Prince Carl Johan; and the Army of Bohemia, the primary Allied force in the field, with which the Allied sovereigns Alexander, Francis and Frederick William oversaw the Campaign, numbering 225,000 Austrians, Russians, and Prussians commanded by Prince Karl von Schwarzenberg.
+Following the conference, the Allies stood up their main field armies, totaling 512,000 in the first line and 350,000 in the second line (in reserve or besieging French garrisons).
+The Army of Silesia, commanded by Field Marshal Gebhard von Blücher, had 105,000 troops; the Army of the North numbered 125,000 Prussians, Russians, Swedes, and German troops from Mecklenburg, the Hanseatic cities and North Germany, under the independent command of Sweden's Crown Prince Carl Johan; and the Army of Bohemia, the primary Allied force in the field, with which the Allied sovereigns Alexander, Francis and Frederick William oversaw the Campaign, numbered 257,000 Austrians, Russians, and Prussians commanded by Prince Karl von Schwarzenberg.
+The Army of Poland had 60,000 Russians.
+By nationality, the frontline consisted of 184,000 Russians, 162,000 Prussians, 127,000 Austrians, 39,000 Swedes, and 9,000 other Germans.
+In the Iberian theater, another 129,000 coalition soldiers (52,484 British, 46,292 Spanish, and 28,792 Portuguese, the latter two forces under British command and subsidy) were on the offensive against 200,000 French, with more coalition (mainly Spanish) troops available in reserve.